ibm-cloud-docs/power-iaas/getting-started-PER.md

 A Power Edge Router (PER) is a high-performance router that provides advanced routing capabilities for {{site.data.keyword.powerSysFull}} users.
 {: shortdesc}

-PER improves network communication across different parts of IBM network.
+PER improves network communication across different parts of the IBM network.
 The PER solution creates a direct connection to the IBM Cloud MPLS (Multi Protocol Label Switching) backbone, making it easy for different parts of the IBM network to communicate with each other.
-The PER solution is comprised of two routers that enable an aggregate connectivity of 400 Gbps to each {{site.data.keyword.powerSys_notm}} POD (acronym for Performance Optimized Datacenter that are modular datacenters).
+The PER solution is consisted of two routers that enable an aggregate connectivity of 400 Gbps to each {{site.data.keyword.powerSys_notm}} POD (acronym for Performance Optimized Data center that is modular data centers).

-The PER solution is currently available in `DAL10`.
-PER will be deployed in other datacenters over time.
+The PER solution is available in `DAL10`.
+PER will be deployed in other data centers over time.
 {: note}

 PER associates specific {{site.data.keyword.powerSys_notm}} networks with unique MPLS route distinguishers (RDs).
 This makes it easy for different networks to communicate with each other across the IBM Cloud MPLS backbone.